Mrx-Studio1/RobloxHack2023/README.md

 All rights reserved.
 The products are licensed.

 # Installation
-1) Run game, in game start Roblox.exe
+1) Run game, in game start RobloxHack.exe
 2) Your welcome!

 # Features